BrunoRosendo/Dag-en-Nacht/README.md

 On each turn, a player can take one of the following actions:

-- Drop a stone of their color onto a black square - a stone may never be placed in a white square.
+- Drop a stone of his color onto a black square - a stone may never be placed in a white square.
-- Shift a stone of their color already on a board, in a black square, to an adjacent white square.
+- Shift a stone of his color already on the board, in a black square, to an adjacent white square.

 The winner is the first player to get five of their stones in a row horizontally or vertically, or four stones in row diagonally on white spaces.
 Stones on black spaces cannot win with a diagonal line.